jinyuliao/jinyuliao.github.io/2017/12/15/ue4_dialogue_system_part1.rst

 Step 4
 ------

-If compile succussed, open your editor again, right click in your content browser, you can create GenericGraph asset now.
+If compile succeeded, open your editor again, right click in your content browser, you can create GenericGraph asset now.

 .. thumbnail:: images/generic_graph_asset.png